-ANDREW TALKS ICON AT TRUCKYEAH.JALOPNIK.COMPosted on March 23, 2015
+ANDREW TALKS ICON AT TRUCKYEAH.JALOPNIK.COM

 GM fired us right up with the tough-and-tidy 2015 Chevrolet Colorado ZR2 off-road concept, but all we get in showrooms are the flaccid Z71 trim and pointless “Trail Boss” package.
 If you want to see the Colorado turned into a solid off-roader that can you can still drive every day, the

 Folks have been throwing lifts and leveling kits on the 2015 Chevy Colorado since the first few rolled off the assembly line, but ICON Vehicle Dynamics (not to be confused with Jon Ward’s ICON 4×4 outfit) has put together an off-road package for the truck that gives us all we really wanted out of the ZR2 idea: A really clean, complete, and adjustable suspension setup that does heaps for capability without making the Colorado look ridiculous or render it undrivable on the road.

 For about $4,200, their Stage 5 Colorado/Canyon Suspension System gives the truck 2.5″ remote reservoir coilover shocks just like the ZR2.
 Those keep damping consistent and help shocks stay cooler in heavy use, while a Compression Damping Control Valve (CDCV) lets the driver adjust the suspension’s firmness on the fly.